 In case of severe diverticulitis (with abscess, perforation or peritonitis), treatment with antibiotics alone is insufficient.
-It becomes necessary to perform a percutaneous drainage (by radiologists), or an emergency surgery with, in some cases, a colectomy and the creation of an ostomy .
+It becomes necessary to perform a percutaneous drainage (by radiologists), or an emergency surgery with, in some cases, aand the creation of an .
 In the latter case and as a second step, a surgical reconnection of the colon to the rectum may be proposed.

 Surgery may be indicated for recurrent diverticulitis.